algorithm-helper/algorithm-helper/content/categories/data-structures/lists/dynamic-array.md

     }

     /**
-     * Removes item at the back of the Vector, and returns it, but if the
+     * Removes item at the back of the DynamicArray, and returns it, but if the
      * arr is below a quarter of the arr capacity, halve the arr size *
-     * @return the item at the top of the Vector
+     * @return the item at the top of the DynamicArray
-     * @throws NoSuchElementException if this Vector is empty */ public T removeBack() {
+     * @throws NoSuchElementException if this DynamicArray is empty */ public T removeBack() {
         if (isEmpty())
-            throw new NoSuchElementException("removeBack from empty Vector");
+            throw new NoSuchElementException("removeBack from empty DynamicArray");
         T item = arr[--n];
         arr[n] = null;
         if (n > 0 && n == arr.length/4)